albertoazinar/dapp/README.md

 - [x] Delete product
 - [x] Rules to put in a "to buy list"
 - [x] Estimated prices and "to buy list" with estimated value to spend
+- [ ] Sub-shelves to a product that can have multiple brands/types